BSS/OSS Academy

 TMF652 -- Resource Ordering

-The service order handler identifies required resources and submits resource orders via TMF652 to allocate and configure network elements.
+SOM identifies required resources and submits resource orders via TMF652.

 5